Overv/VulkanTutorial/10_Multisampling.md

 ...
 ```

-Having done that, we now need to determine what is the maximum number of samples supported by the hardware.
+We now need to determine what is the maximum number of samples supported by the hardware.
 This information can be extracted from `VkPhysicalDeviceProperties` associated with our selected physical device.
-We're using a depth buffer, so we have to take into account the sample count for both color and depth - the lower number will be the maximum we can support:
+We're using a depth buffer, so we have to take into account the sample count for both color and depth - the lower number will be the maximum we can support.
+If the hardware supports only one sample (unlikely on modern graphics cards) the final image will look unchanged.

 ```c++
 VkSampleCountFlagBits getMaxUsableSampleCount() {